Miagarciaru/Beyond_Research_2021_2/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Miagarciaru/Beyond_Research_2021_2/main)

 ## Introduction:
 This repository contains a set of tools for analysis of high energy physics and particle physics.
 This project was done during the semester 2021-2 at Universidad Nacional de Colombia in a program called "Beyond Research".
 This program allows students to work with international universities and research centers, having the support of professionals in the field of research over the internship.
-In this case, we mostly worked on tools on jupyter notebooks that implement analysis on particle physics using the Run 2 data from [ATLAS Open-Data](http://opendata.atlas.cern/release/2020/documentation/) of Run 2 (13 TeV Data).
+In this case, we mostly worked on tools on jupyter notebooks that implement analysis on particle physics using the Run 2 data from [ATLAS Open-Data](http://opendata.atlas.cern/release/2020/documentation/) (13 TeV Data).

 Here, you can find two main folders in which you will be able to see some analysis written in python or c++ languages.
 All of these notebooks contains a brief description of the physics behind the processes in SM (Standard Model) or BYS (Beyond Standar Model), as well as a description of some computational tools implemented along the analysis.